 For most patients, the recommended dose of Cyclobenzaprine hydrochloride tablets is 5 mg three times a day.
-Based on individual patient response, the dose may be increased to either 7.5 or 10 mg three times a day.
-Use of Cyclobenzaprine hydrochloride tablets for periods longer than two or three weeks is not recommended. (see INDICATIONS AND USAGE).
+Based on individual patient response, the dose may be increased to 10 mg three times a day.
+Use of Cyclobenzaprine hydrochloride tablets for periods longer than two or three weeks is not recommended (see INDICATIONS AND USAGE).

 How is Cyclobenzaprine Supplied

 Cyclobenzaprine Hydrochloride Tablets, USP 5 mg round, orange film-coated tablets, debossed "2631" on one side and debossed "V" on the reverse side.